“A Mind For Numbers: How to Excel at Math and Science”, Barbara Oakley

 - Learn to note and then ignore cues (mindfulness / meditation)

-Getting stuck (see Einstellung effect often as a result of too much focussed thinking)
+Getting stuck (see Einstellung effect often as a result of too much focused thinking)

-- Consciously alternate diffuse and focussed thinking within your day
+- Consciously alternate diffuse and focused thinking within your day

 - Work with others who are honest and aligned with your best interests